flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/07_landing.md

     If you are not stable for landing at 100ft above the ground, you should do a go-around.
 This is a common procedure and not a failure.

-    Thie beginner guide does not cover a go-around - see the advanced guide for this.
+    This beginner guide does not cover a go-around - see the advanced guide for this.
     <p style="color:yellow; font-size:18px;">TODO: link to advanced guide</p>

 `FLARE (~40ft agl) ...............................................
 INITIATE`<br/>